THE PURSUIT OF WORLDLINESS

 Though the story is likely apocryphal, Rome was in fact overrun by invaders at least three times as the Empire went through its death throes, and the Pantheon did indeed come through largely unscathed.
 But there may have been other reasons besides sheer wonder that convinced the marauders to leave the Pantheon intact.
 They were probably more interested in plunder than wanton destruction, and perhaps they had more regard for Rome and its monuments than popular history would have us believe.
 Many of these so-called barbarians, particularly their leaders, were raised within the Empire's orbit and experienced Roman tutelage.
 They may have imagined themselves not as Rome's destroyers, but as its inheritors.

 Numerous domed buildings around the world derive their inspiration from the Pantheon, though for sheer ingenuity, none have surpassed it.
-Given the technology available when it was built during the first century AD, its construction is especially remarkable.
-Its dome remains the largest unreinforced concrete structure of its kind ever built, its diameter about 1.5 times larger than the dome of the Capital building in Washington.
+Given the technology available when it was built during the second century AD, its construction is especially remarkable.
+Its dome remains the largest unreinforced concrete structure of its kind ever built, its diameter about 1.5 times larger than the dome of the Capitol building in Washington.
 It is no accident that when democracy arose on the American continent during the Enlightenment, builders looked to the Greek and Roman republics of antiquity as models for the architectural symbols of modern self-government.
 Hence, columns and domes dominated.
 Many state houses adopted the dome as the secular embodiment of the democratic creed, and of course the Capitol in Washington is the supreme example of this unabashed determination to establish temples of democracy at the heart of government.
 No less than at the Pantheon, the sight of the Capitol dome soaring above one's head from the floor of the rotunda is an astonishing vision.

 The destructive behavior of the rioters in the Capitol last Wednesday, all of them Americans, makes one question whether the foreign invaders of Rome would have likely been more respectful of the city's great buildings.
 Those of us who witnessed the incursion into the Capitol live on television may have been struck by one particular image, captured on video from above, of a steady stream of rioters walking in a straight line through Statuary Hall between the ropes, like children on a school holiday.
 At one point, as the number of people grew, one of the rioters moved some of the stanchions to make the path wider, but didn't knock them over or remove them.
 This bizarre scene of self-declared revolutionaries staying within the lines, after smashing doors and windows to get in, and vandalizing offices and rampaging through the hallways, betrays the overall aimlessness of the day's events.
 Their failure to lay waste to the structure itself was perhaps less a show of respect for the sanctuary of the republic than a complete and total lack of planning.